chet04/second_day/README.md

-This is my second favorite repo
+This is my third favorite repo